package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-application.md

 ## Objectives
 * Create a manifest.yaml file
-* Add annotation to Kubernetes object manifest files to specify phase
+* Add annotations to Kubernetes object manifest files to specify phase
 * Package all files in a Containerfile
 * Build the image